-On a small island on a tributary of the River Jary in Brazil stands a nine-foot high wooden cross with what seems a very odd decoration: a swastika.
+On a small island on a tributary of the River Jary in Brazil stands a nine-foot high wooden cross with a very odd decoration: a swastika.

-Even stranger is that on the cross it reads “Joseph Greiner died here on 2.1.1936,” which was three years before WWII officially started in 1939 (a year before the Japanese invasion of China in 1937, sometimes considered the start of the war) and over a decade before Nazi's began making their way to Brazil, in hopes of hiding out in the South American country.
+Even stranger is that on the cross it reads “Joseph Greiner died here on 2.1.1936,” which was three years before World War II officially started in 1939 (a year before the Japanese invasion of China in 1937, sometimes considered the start of the war) and over a decade before Nazis began making their way to Brazil in hopes of hiding out in the South American country.
 So, what was a Nazi doing in Brazil halfway around the world in 1936?
-As the cross states it was “a death from fever in the service of German Research Work.”
+According to the inscription on the cross, it was “a death from fever in the service of German Research Work.”

-In 1935, under the cover of collecting biological specimens, Schulz Kampfhenkel (the expedition leader), Joseph Greiner and another Nazi soldier, as well as many hired locals—described in a letter back to the Third Reich as not being able to be “measured in civilized terms as we known them in Germany" - explored the region bordering French Guyana and sent back details about how the Nazi’s might infiltrate and begin colonizing the country for themselves.
+In 1935, under the cover of collecting biological specimens, Schulz Kampfhenkel (the expedition leader), Joseph Greiner and another Nazi soldier, as well as many hired locals—described in a letter to the Third Reich as not being able to be “measured in civilized terms as we known them in Germany”—explored the region bordering French Guyana and sent back details about how the Nazi’s might infiltrate and begin colonizing the country for themselves.
 It was suggested that the country’s already existing Germans, roughly a million at the time, might become the start of what would be the great South American Third Reich Empire.